abelsonlive/hiR/updateGuide.md

 If you'd like to add a function to this R package, just follow these 10 simple steps:

-1. OPTIONAL: If you want to create a new package from scratch, start here:
+_OPTIONAL: If you want to create a new package from scratch, start here:_

     ```
-    path_to_package_dir <- "myNewPacakage"
+    p <- "rpckg"
     library("devtools")
-    create(path_to_package_dir)
+    create(p)
     ```

-2. Carefully format your functions acoording to this template ([more info](https://github.com/hadley/devtools/wiki/docs-function)):
+1. Carefully format your functions acoording to this template ([more info](https://github.com/hadley/devtools/wiki/docs-function)):

     ```
     #' A short description of the function